tibdex/github-backport/README.md

 ## Atomicity

 `github-backport` is atomic.
-It will either successfully cherry-pick all the commits and create the backport pull request or delete the head branch created at the beginning of the backport process.
+It will either successfully cherry-pick all the commits and create the backported pull request or delete the head branch created at the beginning of the backport process.
 There are [tests](tests/index.test.js) for it.